-The church recognizes more than 190 congregations in the United States and Canada.
-The church has affiliated ministries in more than 26 countries outside of North America.
-With missions and contacts included, the church is active in over 40 countries.
-Worldwide fellowship exceeded 200,000 members in August of 2002.
+The church recognizes more than 200 congregations in the United States and Canada.
+The church has affiliated ministries in more than 39 countries outside of North America.
+With missions and contacts included, the worldwide fellowship exceeds 300,000 members.
 Each national church is considered autonomous and is regarded as a sister-conference.
 Through the agent of God's grace, the church offers warm-hearted fellowship and willing support of people everywhere who trust and obey the same Savior and Lord, Jesus Christ.
 In serving people, the church finds relevance for its Bible-centered message and its God-inspired mission.

 As of 2007 the church had 39 International Conferences.
-Here is a brief list of countries that have conferences: Argentina, South Australia, Bahamas, Belize, Brazil, Cameroon, Canada, Colombia, D.R.
-Congo, Ecuador, El Salvador, Germany, Ghana, Guatemala, Guyana, Honduras, India, Italy, Jamaica, Sierra Leone, South Africa, Spain, Tanzania, Trinada and Tobago, Ugunda, United Kingdom (England), United States, Uruguay, and Zambia.
+Here is a brief list of countries that have conferences today: Argentina, South Australia, Bahamas, Belize, Brazil, Cameroon, Colombia, D.R.
+Congo, Ecuador, El Salvador, Germany, Ghana, Guatemala, Guyana, Honduras, India, Italy, Jamaica, Kenya, Mexico, Pakistan, Philippines, Sierra Leone, South Africa, Spain, Tanzania, Trinada and Tobago, Ugunda, United Kingdom (England), United States and Canada, Uruguay, and Zambia.

 The General Conference of the church began having camp meetings every other year, open to people from all over the United States to get together and fellowship, plus conduct church business.
 A Ministerial Council was implemented, where the ministers of the church come together to study and discuss doctrinal changes of the church.
 What year this began is unknown to me.
 For many years the General Conference Camp Meeting was conducted either in Stanberry, Missouri or Denver, Colorado.
 Years later the General Conference meetings began being held in different states.
 This gave more members the opportunity to attend, that never could before.

 The General Conference Camp Meeting of 2007, the church celebrated their 150th year of operation.
-The actual year was 2008.
-Since conference meetings are held on odd number years, the conference decided to have the celebration in 2007 before the acutal year of the anniversary.
+Since general conference convention meetings are held on odd number years, the conference celebration year was in 2007.
 It took place in Overland Park, Kansas.
 There was a record number of people in attendance, approximately 1,300 on Sabbath.
 Record number of attendees from various countries.
 In 2008 the conference set up an anniversary cruise for the members of the church.
 It was to the Bahamas.